runwayml/model-sdk/docs/source/index.md

 # Runway Model SDK

 These documents serve as a reference for the [Runway](https://runwayml.com) Model SDK.
-With a few lines of code, you can port an existing ML models to the Runway platform so that it can be used and shared by others.
+With a few lines of code, you can port existing ML models to the Runway platform so they can be used and shared by others.

 ## Installing